Hebx/hedera-a2a-agents/README.md

 # Hedera A2A Agents System

-A comprehensive multi-agent system built on Hedera Hashgraph for autonomous agent-to-agent communication and settlement using the x402 payment protocol.
+**[HCS-10 Compatible]** 🤖 A comprehensive multi-agent system built on Hedera Hashgraph for autonomous agent-to-agent communication and settlement using the x402 payment protocol.
 This system demonstrates advanced blockchain integration, cross-chain payments, and decentralized autonomous operations.

+> 🏆 **Hackathon Project**: Implementing HCS-10 standard for AI agent communication and coordination on Hedera

 ## 🚀 Overview